Skip to content

 systemctl start flask-app

-Connect the Key Name output socket of application-key-pair-how-to component to the Key Name input socket of this application-launch-template component.
+Connect the Key Name Output Socket of application-key-pair-how-to Component to the LaunchTemplateDataKeyName Input Socket of this application-launch-template Component.

-Create an AutoScaling Group component
+Create an AutoScaling Group Component

 Create AutoScaling Group

-Add an AutoScaling Group component to the Application frame.
+Add an AWS::AutoScaling::AutoScalingGroup Component to the Generic Application frame.

-Set the component name to application-asg.
+Set the Component name to application-asg.

 Set AutoScalingGroupName to be application-asg.